Cosmetic products in a facility undergoing the required FDA registration.

 The FDA recognizes that these new regulations could place a heavy burden on smaller operations.
 Because of this, MoCRA includes exemptions for some small businesses.
 To qualify, your company must have had average gross annual sales of cosmetic products in the U.S. of less than $1 million for the previous three-year period.
 It’s important to note that this exemption does not apply to facilities that manufacture or process certain types of products, such as cosmetics that come into contact with the eye or are intended for injection.
 You can find more details in the FDA’s draft guidance to confirm if your business qualifies.

-What Information Does the FDA Require?
+What Information Does the FDA Require for Registration?

 Getting your cosmetic facility registered with the FDA means giving them a clear and detailed snapshot of your operations.
 Think of it less like filling out a simple form and more like creating a comprehensive profile.
 The goal of the Modernization of Cosmetics Regulation Act (MoCRA) is to improve transparency and safety across the industry, and that starts with knowing who is making what, and where.
 The FDA needs specific information to track products, manage safety reports, and communicate effectively with manufacturers.